docsforadobe/after-effects-scripting-guide/docs/other/importoptions.md

 `importOptions.rangeEnd`

-#### WARNING
-This method/property is officially undocumented and was found via research.
+!> **Warning:** This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!

 **Description**

 Sets the end clipping range of the sequence, that is going to be imported.

-- Creates ‘missing frames’ (video-bards) if the `rangeEnd` exceeds the duration of the sequence to be imported.
+- Creates 'missing frames' (video-bards) if the `rangeEnd` exceeds the duration of the sequence to be imported.
 - Has no effect if [sequence](#importoptions-sequence) is set to false.
 - Throws an exception if [forceAlphabetical](#importoptions-forcealphabetical) is set to true.
 - Throws an exception if `rangeEnd` is less then [rangeStart](#importoptions-rangestart) and resets the range to include all the files.